Connecting Kansai: Summer Nagashi Somen Event Fun at Kyoto Uji Share House

 Requirements and Conditions

-● The cancellation policy applies as usual: no refunds will be issued after your reservation is confirmed.
+● The cancellation policy applies: no refunds will be issued after your reservation is confirmed.
 Click here for the details of Reservation Process.

 ● Applicable Areas: Tokyo, Kansai (Osaka, Kobe, Kyoto), Sendai

-※The following Share Houses are excluded of this campaign: Shinjuku Honancho, Shinagawa Oimachi 1, Omori 2, Omotesando, Ueno Tabata 3, Asakusabashi, Jimbocho
+※The following Share Houses are excluded from this campaign: Shinjuku Honancho, Shinagawa Oimachi 1, Omori 2, Omotesando, Ueno Tabata 3, Asakusabashi, Jimbocho

 A Glimpse into BORDERLESS HOUSE: Your International Home in Japan